Skip to main content

 What is Colorectal Cancer?

 Colorectal cancer starts in the colon or rectum.
-Colon and rectal cancers begin in the digestive system, also called the gastrointestinal (GI) system.
+The colon and rectum comprise the large intestine (or the large bowel), which is part of the digestive system, known as the gastrointestinal (GI) system.

-In most cases, colon and rectal cancers develop slowly over a period of several years.
-Colon and rectal cancer have many features in common and are often referred to as “colorectal cancer.”
-Most colorectal cancers begin as polyps.
-Colorectal polyps are tiny, grape-like growths inside the colon or rectum that may become cancerous.
+In most cases, colorectal cancers develop slowly over several years.
+Colon and rectal cancer are grouped because the two cancers have many features in common.
+Due to these similarities, colon and rectal cancers are referred to as “colorectal cancer.”
+Often, colorectal cancer will begin as polyps.
+Colorectal polyps are tiny, grape-like growths of a small cluster of cells.
+These polyps can be found inside the colon or rectum and may become cancerous.

-Colorectal cancer is the third most common cancer in both men and women, and the second most common cause of U.S. cancer deaths when men and women are combined.
+Colorectal cancer is the third most common cancer in both men and women and the second most common cause of U.S. cancer deaths when men and women are combined.
 Each year, an estimated 6,600 Illinoisans will be diagnosed with colorectal cancer, and more than 2,400 people will die from it.
-Screening tests, including colonoscopies, are one of the best ways to prevent colorectal cancer.
-Screening can often find colorectal cancer early, when it is most likely to be cured.
+Screening tests, including colonoscopies, are among the best ways to prevent colorectal cancer.
+Screening can often find colorectal cancer early when it is most likely to be cured.

 What are the Causes and Risk Factors of Colorectal Cancer?